 Luxury Hotels and Resorts

-Cape Weligama: Perched on a cliff-top, offering panoramic ocean views, this resort is known for its impeccable service and spacious villas with private pools.
+Cape Weligama: This resort sits on a cliff and offers great ocean views.
+It is known for excellent service and large villas with private pools.

-Amanwella: A tranquil beachfront property in Tangalle, providing modern suites, each with a private terrace and plunge pool, set amidst a coconut grove.
+Amanwella: A peaceful beachfront property in Tangalle.
+It offers modern suites, each with a private terrace and plunge pool, surrounded by a coconut grove.

 Private Villas and Estates